 Number of Supported Applications

-Since all we are talking about here are different Jira integrations, it means at the other end you can already imagine a wide range of applications.
-Be it another Jira instance or ServiceNow, Azure DevOps, Salesforce, and much more.
+Since all we are talking about here are different Jira integrations, it means you can already imagine a wide range of applications on the other end.
+Be it another Jira instance or ServiceNow, Azure DevOps, Salesforce, or much more.

-This is a checklist point for obvious reasons, the more applications the tool supports, the more possibility of you having to connect with just another of your department or a new supplier/ customer altogether.
+This is a checklist point for obvious reasons: the more applications the tool supports, the more possibility there is of you having to connect with just another department or a new supplier/ customer altogether.

 Automatic Handling of Downtimes and Failures

-The Facebook and Whatsapp outage is sufficient evidence of the reality of downtimes and failures.
-They are just a part and parcel of a software application’s life.
+The Facebook and WhatsApp outage is sufficient evidence of the reality of downtimes and failures.
+They are just part and parcel of a software application’s life.
 So you can’t run away from them but can definitely choose a tool that can hopefully outrun them.

 Looking for information that has changed since the last downtime and applying it in the same order as its initiation, checking if all the sync updates are applied correctly without the need for manual intervention is important and can be achieved if the right tool is chosen.